matthewshafer/growl_car/README.md

 ## Documentation

-You can find the latest documentation of the master branch [here]: http://rubydoc.info/github/matthewshafer/growl_car/
+You can find the latest documentation of the master branch here: http://rubydoc.info/github/matthewshafer/growl_car/

 ## Contributing